Church of the Cross: Earlier Congregations: 1767–1857

 Formal worship in the Bluffton area traces its roots to the establishment in 1767 of St. Luke's Parish, where a church was built near Pritchardville in 1787.
 Service on “The Bluff” of the May River first took place in the early 1830s.
-The young town of Bluffton was a summer resort for area and inland planters and a stop on the ferry route between Savannah and Beaufort.
+The young town of Bluffton was a summer resort for the area and inland planters and a stop on the ferry route between Savannah and Beaufort.
 By 1842, a chapel was built near the current location of The Church of the Cross.

 Antebellum Period: 1857–1861

 In July 1857, the present building was consecrated.
-Architect E. B. White designed a structure described then as a “handsome cruciform Gothic building”, which indeed it remains today.
+Architect E. B. White designed a structure described then as a “handsome cruciform Gothic building”.
 Fanned arches with a look of palmettos top its mullioned windows that are framed by latticed shutters.
 The builders sent to England for the rose-colored glass in the windows.
-Inside, soft-pink scored plaster enhances the warm light.
+Inside, soft-pink-scored plaster enhances the warm light.
 Exposed pine timbers evoke power and stability.

 Federal Occupation: 1861–1865

-In 1863, Federal troops marched into Bluffton burning most of the town.
+In 1863, Federal troops marched into Bluffton. burning most of the town.
 Although the church was spared, its congregation fled.
-Services on The Bluff resumed in 1870, when the Rev. E. E. Bellinger arrived and oversaw repairs.
+Services on The Bluff resumed in 1870 when the Rev. E. E. Bellinger arrived and oversaw repairs.

 Post War: 1865–1975

 In 1892, the roof was replaced, but the deadly hurricane of 1898 damaged it and the rest of the building.
 By February 1900, all was repaired.
-Workers remodeled the chancel and fashioned from the original pulpit and desk a walnut altar with a stone top, a lectern and a prayer desk.
-A chapel area was created in the Narthex which was easy to heat for the sparse winter congregation.
+Workers remodeled the chancel and fashioned from the original pulpit and desk a walnut altar with a stone top, a pulpit and a prayer desk.
+A chapel area was created in the Narthex, which was easy to heat for the sparse winter congregation.